 Investment Performance Information: Please remember that past performance is not necessarily a guide to the future and that the value of shares and the income from them can go down as well as up.
 Exchange rates may also cause the value of underlying overseas investments to go down as well as up.
-Marten & Co may write on companies that use gearing in a number of forms that can increase volatility and, in some cases, a complete loss of an investment.
+Marten & Co may write on companies that use gearing in a number of forms that can increase volatility and, in some cases, to a complete loss of an investment.

-Authorised and regulated by the Financial Conduct Authority.
+QuotedData is a trading name of Marten & Co, which is authorised and regulated by the Financial Conduct Authority.